 The Jaguar E-Type, as well as being a serious sports car from the glory days of British motoring is now a shrewd investment with values consistently increasing showing no signs of decline.
 In fact future predictions show that within the next 5 years values will continue to increase seeing Jaguar E-Types hitting £200k in the market place.
-Take a look at how the Jaguar E-Type has fared over the last 10 years when it comes to valuations:

 The Jaguar E-Type comes in varying degrees of condition and you will generally get what you pay for, as you would anticipate.
 If you are looking to buy on a budget then expect to get your hands dirty, although parts are still plentiful.
 The fixed head coupe would be the cheaper to buy, but if you can’t resist the wind in your hair then prepare to spend a few thousand pounds more for a drop head model.

 There are still many E-Types out there in existence, in fact approximately 5,000 to choose from.
 Prices vary massively from as little as £20k to up to £150k or more for a concourse version.

 Fundamentally the E-Type Jaguar is one of the most rewarding cars to own and drive, as well as this there is a superb network of support out there.
 Engine wise the original XK 3781cc and the upgraded 4235cc are strong running and good for 150,000 miles before thoughts of a rebuild.
 Just listen out for engine rattle and look out for excessive exhaust smoke, but a well maintained Jaguar E-Type with good history should stand the test of time.